genuine-linux/genuine-dna/README.md

 # INSTALL

-Configure your user in file "dna.conf".
+Configure an user in file "dna.conf".

-As "root" user!
+Run the next commands as "root" user!

 Check your host system: